The Greatest Story Every Told About The Greatest Man That Ever Lived

 Is any one of you in trouble?
 He should pray.
 Is anyone happy?
 Let him sing songs of praise.
 Is

 any one of you sick?
-He should call the elders of the church to pray over him and anoint him with
+He should call the elders of the church to pray over him and anoint him with oil

-will raise him up.
+raise him up.

 Some churches don't practice this because they don't really believe in it.
 They will agree that it is